bloukanov/mentorship-program/documentation.md

 2. Determine matches and save to `final_pairings.csv` in root directory.
 This file should have columns `mentor` and `mentee` filled with usernames.

 ## deploy results app
+1. reinstate general access to ment
 1. `rsconnect deploy streamlit -n msk_rconnect_test --python path-to-python.exe --entrypoint app_results.py`
 2. Restrict access to mentees
 3. Customize app name (Info tab) and url (Access tab) to 'mentee-registration' if this is first deployment

+## view acceptances and potentially rerun
+1. download results data
+2. if enough people rejected, re-download mentee data in case anyone updated their information
+3. add rejections to `declined_matches.csv` with columns `mentor` and `mentee`, filled with usernames, and rerun matching algorithm
+4. finalize matches and re-publish results app